Thompa666/sniff-cookies/README.md

     Report bugs to <skyper@skyplabs.net>.

-Here is an example of use :
+Here is an example of use:

     sniff-cookies -i eth0 -p 8080